Want to make a Dog Trainer’s hair stand on end? Refer to your dog as a “Furbaby” and watch the…

 What an extraordinary little animal!
 By the time I left my friend’s house that evening, I must say, I was in-love with Cleopatra.
 That feeling I had at first meeting her was quickly changing from “creepy” to “captivating”!
 I couldn’t wait to find out more about this unique cat breed.

-Because of the renowned “Sphnix” (different spelling) statue in Egyptian culture, it’s a common miss-conception that the Sphynx cat originated from Egypt.
-In actuality, the Sphynx cat has nothing to do with Egyptian history or the “Sphnix” myth.
+Because of the renowned “Sphinx” statue in Egyptian culture, which has a different spelling, it’s a common misconception that the Sphynx cat originated in Egypt.
+While it is true that this breed of cat was named after the famous cat-like statue in Egypt, in actuality, the Sphynx cat has nothing to do with Egyptian history or the “Sphinx” myth.

 Cats are not generally big fans of water, and the sphynx is no different.
 When you own a sphynx, you need to start bathing her when she’s very young so that she will get used to it.
 Actually, your breeder should have started bathing her before you even came into the picture or else you may face the challenge breaking her of her aversion to water.
 Anyway, with all that bathing, you have to be careful not to strip the natural oils from her body.
 Bathing frequency will depend on your particular cat.
 Just like us, some produce oil more quickly than others.
 There are several products specifically for bathing a sphynx.
 Talk to your vet about the best shampoos for your cat.
 I have read that some people use “people” products like Baby shampoo or Dove sensitive skin wash.
 And most find it easier to use a washcloth since you’re cleaning skin and not fur (I know, weird, right?).
 And for quick clean-ups, many Sphynx owners use fragrance-free/ alcohol-free baby wipes!
 Like anything that pertains to our pets, though, I would be leery of using people products until you get a green light from your vet.